speed47/spectre-meltdown-checker/scripts/daily_vuln_watch_prompt.md

 conditional caching, deduped against prior state, and written the pre-filtered list of new items to `new_items.json`.
 Your only job is to classify each item.

-## What counts as "relevant"
+## Scope — read the authoritative docs before classifying

+The project's own docs define what belongs in this tool. **Read them early in the run** (once per run; Claude caches, these don't change daily):

+1. **`./checker/DEVELOPMENT.md`** — "Project Mission" section.
+What the
+   script does, what it explicitly does not do, its platform scope (Linux + BSD on x86/amd64/ARM/ARM64).
+2. **`./checker/dist/doc/FAQ.md`** — the section titled
+   _"Which rules are governing the support of a CVE in this tool?"_.
+   This is the **operative test**:
+   > A CVE belongs in scope when mitigating it requires **kernel
+   > modifications, microcode modifications, or both** — and those
+   > modifications are **detectable** by this tool (no hardcoded kernel
+   > versions; look for actual mechanisms).
+3. **`./checker/dist/doc/UNSUPPORTED_CVE_LIST.md`** — explicit list of
+   CVEs ruled out, grouped by reason:
+   - _Already covered by a parent CVE check_ (e.g. SpectreRSB ⊂ Spectre V2).
+   - _No detectable kernel/microcode mitigation_ (vendor won't fix, GPU
+     driver-only, userspace-only, etc.).
+   - _Not a transient / speculative execution vulnerability at all_.

+Match incoming items against those exclusion patterns.
+If a CVE is a subvariant of a covered parent, or has no kernel/microcode mitigation this tool can detect, or is simply not a transient-execution issue, it is **unrelated** — not `tocheck`.
+Out-of-scope items with zero ambiguity should not linger in the `tocheck` backlog.

-spectre-meltdown-checker detects, reports, and suggests mitigations for CPU vulnerabilities such as: Spectre v1/v2/v4, Meltdown, Foreshadow/L1TF, MDS (ZombieLoad/RIDL/Fallout), TAA, SRBDS, iTLB Multihit, Zenbleed, Downfall (GDS), Retbleed, Inception, SRSO, BHI, RFDS, Reptar, FP-DSS, and any similar microarchitectural side-channel or speculative-execution issue on x86 (Intel/AMD) or ARM CPUs.
-It also surfaces related hardware mitigation features (SMAP/SMEP/UMIP/IBPB/eIBRS/STIBP…) when they gate the remediation for a tracked CVE.
+In-scope shortlist (for quick reference; the README's CVE table is the authoritative source): Spectre v1/v2/v4, Meltdown, Foreshadow/L1TF, MDS (ZombieLoad/RIDL/Fallout), TAA, SRBDS, iTLB Multihit, MMIO Stale Data, Retbleed, Zenbleed, Downfall (GDS), Inception/SRSO, DIV0, Reptar, RFDS, ITS, TSA-SQ/TSA-L1, VMScape, BPI, FP-DSS — and similar microarchitectural side-channel / speculative-execution issues on Intel / AMD / ARM CPUs with a detectable mitigation.

-It does **not** track generic software CVEs, GPU driver bugs, networking stacks, filesystem bugs, userspace crypto issues, or unrelated kernel subsystems.
+Explicitly out of scope: generic software CVEs, GPU driver bugs, networking stacks, filesystem bugs, userspace crypto issues, unrelated kernel subsystems, CPU bugs that the industry has decided not to mitigate (nothing for the tool to check), and CVEs fixed by userspace/SDK updates only.

 ## Inputs